 At work and home (or at work at home), you spend more than half your day in some form of communication.
 How would you rate your effectiveness?
 You try to send clear, complete, competent messages, though recipients might be left with a different interpretation.
 The disparity isn’t discovered till things go sideways.

-One positive outcome from the pandemic was that the greeting “How are you?” took on a new meaning, one with the word really implied.
+One positive outcome from the pandemic is that the greeting “How are you?” took on a new meaning, one with the word “really” implied.
 In other words, we didn’t just communicate, we connected, an essential element in every interaction that matters.